LIMUNIMI/ASMD/README.rst

 Roadmap
 =======

 #.
-Checking conversion scripts midi pitch: it should *always* start from 0 or
-   1... what are we doing?
-#.
 Added `torch.DatasetDump` for preprocessing datasets and use them in pytorch
 #.
 Add new modalities (video, images)
 #.
 Improve the artificial misalignment